UnaCloud/UnaCloud2/README.md

 ### Manual Installation
-This kind of installation package is designed to be distribuited and requires between 1 and 5 fives machines.
+This kind of installation package is designed to be distributed and requires between 1 and 5 fives machines.
 You can allocate server components in different execution nodes or in the same one.

 #### Node for MySQL server
 * Install and configure MySQL server